BIGJRA/BIGJRA.github.io/reborn.md

 Finally we get to battle Meteor's Ace themselves.
 I wish there was a way to not spoil the surprise of their first Pokemon in this guide, but that Pokemon and many more on their team have Grass moves that feed off of the terrain's 1.5x boost.
 Braixen can steal your items and hit pretty hard with Psybeam and Fire Spin, and Roselia as we've seen with Fern is a hard hitting and healing monster in the early game.
 With the PULSE in the back, this can be a tough fight, especially if you're not careful and let it use double-power Growth and/or let it collect Stamina boosts, since then it bowls you over with Stored Power and Mega Drain.

-One thing to consider is that past Braixen a Bug-type can do pretty well here against their team, especially a special attacker or one with Swarm.
+One thing to consider is that past Braixen a Bug type can do pretty well here against their team, especially a special attacker or one with Swarm.
 Cut will also hit for double damage on Roselia and Tangrowth if you so choose.
 If you're holding a Telluric Seed still, it gives you a free Spiky Shield on its holder's first turn, so in a pinch you can abuse that to set up one of your own Pokemon so that Tangrowth goes down before it can boost too much.
 Or, you can simply use Slugma or Numel to light the field up and watch their time minus Braixen and Baltoy burn passively each turn.

 Once you win, you can find a *Super Repel* in the next area.
 Head down.
 Here, you'll see a scene involving Corey.